-Net cash flows from financing activities consists of proceeds from the sale of equity securities, whilst net cash flows used in financing activities primarily relates to the principal element of lease payments under IFRS 16 and interest expenses on Swiss frances cash deposits.
+Net cash flows from financing activities consists of proceeds from the sale of equity securities, whilst net cash flows used in financing activities primarily relate to the principal element of lease payments under IFRS 16 and interest expenses on Swiss frances cash deposits and purchase of own shares.

-During the three-month periods ended March 31, 2020 and 2019, net cash flows used in financing activities primarily related to the principal element of lease payments and associated interest expense resulting from the adoption of IFRS16, effective from January 1, 2019 and as well as the costs paid on issue of shares subscribed by the Group.
+During the nine-month period ended September 30, 2020 and 2019, net cash flows used in financing activities primarily related to the principal element of lease payments and associated interest expense resulting from the adoption of IFRS16, effective from January 1, 2019.